lfglabs-dev/api.starknet.quest/README.md

 The command above will create a container running the MongoDB database, however the information you add to the database isn't persistent, you'll need to modify the db-docker-compose.yml file to include a volume.
 For more information regarding Docker-compose files and volumes go the this [page](https://docs.docker.com/engine/storage/volumes/).

 2. Create `config.toml` file using the `config.template.toml` file.
-To run the project successfully you need to create a `config.toml` file using the `config.template.toml` file.
-You can copy the file and modify the following fields accordingly:
+Create a `config.toml` file by copying and modifying the `config.template.toml` file.
+Make sure you update the following fields as required to run the project successfully:

 - `connection_string`, this is the string to connect to the database.
 If the `db-docker-compose.yml` isn't changed the connection string would be: `mongodb://quests:password@localhost:27017`
 - `secret_key`, this is the secret used for the JWT token.
 You can change it or leave as is.
 - `expiry_duration`, this is the expiry duration of the JWT token.
 You should change it according to your needs the time is stored in miliseconds.
-- `rpc_url`, this is to interact with the blockchain you can use a public RPC such as [Lava](https://www.lavanet.xyz/get-started/starknet) or a private node provider such as [Alchemy](https://www.alchemy.com) or [Infura](https://www.infura.io)
+- `rpc_url`, this is to interact with the blockchain you can use a public RPC such as [Lava](https://www.lavanet.xyz/get-started/starknet) or a private node provider such as [Alchemy](https://www.alchemy.com) or [Infura](https://www.infura.io).
+Alchemy and Infura require an account to get a private RPC, while Lava is completely public.
+- In the section of `[watchtower]`, set `enabled` to false.
+If you wish to setup the watchtower correctly, you can check the Watchtower repositories for further information.
+[Watchtower frontend](https://github.com/starknet-id/watchtower.starknet.id) and [Watchtower backend](https://github.com/starknet-id/watchtower_server)

 3. Run the project.
 Once the `config.toml` file is created properly, you're going to be able to run the project using the following command